 Japan: A visit to James Bond’s castle at Himeji

-I’m a huge James Bond fan so I couldn’t go all the way to Japan without paying homage to a castle that 007 himself visited back in the 1960s.
-The film was You Only Live Twice, Bond was Sean Connery and Himeji Castle was a ninja training school that he visited with the boss of…
+As a long-time James Bond fan, I couldn’t go all the way to Japan without paying homage to a castle that 007 himself visited back in the 1960s.
+The film was You Only Live Twice, Bond was Sean Connery and Himeji Castle was a ninja training school he visited with the boss of the Japanese…

 Japan: A beautiful garden in Kyoto’s Arashiyama district